vocabulista/kosh_docs/pages/deployment/backend.md

 schema: hiztegibatua_mapping.json
 ```

+#### Important Notice: Dataset Naming Guidelines

+To ensure consistency and ease of use, it is crucial to adhere to the following guidelines when naming your datasets.
+Please take note of the following:

+- Use ASCII letters: Limit dataset names to characters from a-z and A-Z. Avoid special characters or symbols.

+- Default to lowercase: It is strongly recommended to use lowercase letters as the default case for dataset names.
+This helps maintain uniformity and improves readability.

+- Underscores allowed: You may include underscores `_` within dataset names to enhance clarity or separate meaningful components.
+But please note that the use of underscores is not recommended.

+Example valid dataset names that conform to these guidelines include `H_N` and `H_n`.
+But we do recommend using lowercase letters and avoiding underscores, as in `hn`.

+#### Multiple Files
 In cases where your dictionary is split across multiple files, the '.kosh' file should list all files, as illustrated below:

 ```